-As a result of its review, PMDA has concluded that the product may be approved for the indication and dosage and administration shown below, with the following condition.
-The following events should be further evaluated through post-marketing surveillance: colitis, diarrhoea, gastrointestinal perforation; and hepatic function disorder, cholangitis sclerosing.
+As a result of its review, PMDA has concluded that the product may be approved for the indication and dosage and administration shown below, with the following conditions.
+The safety of nivolumab (genetical recombination) in the treatment of unresectable, advanced or recurrent malignant pleural mesothelioma that has progressed after cancer chemotherapy, and the following events occurring in patients treated with nivolumab (genetical recombination) in combination with ipilimumab (genetical recombination) for unresectable or metastatic renal cell carcinoma should be further evaluated through post-marketing surveillance: colitis, diarrhoea, gastrointestinal perforation; and hepatic function disorder, cholangitis sclerosing.